crayner/Gibbon-Mobile/README.md

 This package is aimed at provision of resposive design for mobiles and tablets for core features of the Gibbon Education programme.

 ###Version
-0.0.0 Development
+0.0.01

 ###Installation
+####Server Requirements
+1. Apache 2.2/2.4 or Nginx 1.12+
+2. PHP 7.1 or above (with PDO, gettext, CURL.
+Recommended to turn display_errors off.)
+3. MySQL 5+ or MariaDB 10+ (collation set to utf8_general_ci)
+4. Gibbon 17.0.00+
+5. As you are dealing with sensitive data over an open communication system, I recomment that all communication to Gibbon and Gibbon Mobile be made using https communication protocol (SSL).
+This will require a yearly cost for an appropriate security certificate or two.
+Speak to your server provider or your ICT support people for how to do this important step.

+####Installation using Composer
 Installation is most easily done using composer.
-Install composer on your PHP server is relatively easy with [comprehensive instructions](https://getcomposer.org/doc/00-intro.md) available.
+Install composer on your PHP server is relatively easy with [comprehensive Composer instructions](https://getcomposer.org/doc/00-intro.md) available.

 Create your directory on your server to hold the Gibbon Mobile Project, then changege to that directory.
 The directory should NOT be inside your Gibbon installation.
 So you may have a directory structure like: